LMLK-seal/Struktur/README.md

 ## Overview

 Struktur empowers developers and project managers to visualize and construct directory structures through an interactive tree interface.
 Whether you're planning a new project architecture or documenting existing structures, Struktur provides the tools to create, modify, and export your directory layouts efficiently.
 [Live DEMO](https://genuine-conkies-7e045a.netlify.app/).
+(The live version includes a feature to generate a directory structure from a text).

 ## Key Features